RenatoGeh/snippets/README.md

   - Prints Title, Artist and Album.
   - Prompt cycles sideways every second, avoiding long titles to be hidden by other i3status components.
+  - Skips ads every even second if ad is being played.

 25. `draw_region.sh`:
   - Draws a region of a rectangle given width, height and pixels.